rangdra/filter-js/README.md

-# Filterb Products with Vanilla JS
+# Filter Products with Vanilla JS